benlund/roc/README.md

     APPEND alphabet abcd

-In addition, all instances will respond to methods named after Redis commands that affect [all keys](http://redis.io/commands#generic).
+In addition, all instances will respond to methods named after the Redis commands that affect [all keys](http://redis.io/commands#generic).
 For example, to delete an object:

     str = Store.init_string('foo')
     str.set('bar')
-    str.del
+    str.del # sends DEL foo
     str.value #=> nil

-Refer to the [Redis docs([http://redis.io/commands) for a full list of methods available.
+Refer to the [Redis docs](http://redis.io/commands) for a full list of methods available.

 Argument order is the same as for the equivalent Redis command, except that:

  * the key is not needed as the first arg - this is added in by the object, since it knows its own key
- * optional arguments are repesented as hashes (e.g.  zset.zrange(0, -1, :withscores => true) )
+ * optional arguments are represented as hashes (e.g.  zset.zrange(0, -1, :withscores => true) )

 All arguments are serialized to strings (this is done by the underlying Redis connection object) before being sent to Redis.

 ## Method aliases and helpers

-Command methods are also aliases to more conveneient or short forms according to the following principles:
+Command methods are also aliased to more conveneient or short forms according to the following principles:

  * the initial character that denotes the redis data type is removed, e.g. zset.add is the same as zset.zadd, set.add is the same as set.sadd
   - except where such a method name would be ambiguous, e.g. hash.hdel is NOT aliased to del, since this would conflict with the del method that all object implement
   - except where such a name would be the same as a ruby method for an equivalent data type but the behavior is different, e.h. list.linsert in NOT aliased to l.insert, since Array#insert takes an index to insert at, whereas ROC::List#linsert takes a pivot value to insert before or after

+Some methods are also aliased to more Ruby-ish names.
+E.g.:

+ * str.value is an alias for str.get
-Methods are also aliased to more Ruby-ish names -- e.g. str.value= is an alias for str.set, and list << val is an alias for list.rpush
+ * str.value= is an alias for str.set
+ * list << val is an alias for list.rpush

-Reading @@

-scalar values: .value, .value= other types: .values, and the Redis commands
+ * set << val is an alias for set.sadd
+ * zset << [score, val] is an alias for zset.zadd(score, val)

 Classes also implement expicit methods to create Ruby-core equivalent objects.